Overview

 7. Check the boxes against the items to be selected; if the None option is selected then any other selections have no effect.
 This is a workaround to bug in WebCT (see the known issues page for details).

-8. When this option is set and the user is an Institution Administrator a role of urn:lti:instrole:ims/lis/Administrator is also passed to the tool producer
+10. When this option is set and the user is an Institution Administrator a role of urn:lti:instrole:ims/lis/Administrator is also passed to the tool provider

-11. Additional parameters to be passed to the tool producer may specified as name/value pairs separated by semicolons; for example, group=A;login=true which will cause a parameter called custom_group with a value of A and a parameter called custom_login with a value of true to be passed in addition to the other parameters.
+13. Additional parameters to be passed to the tool provider may specified as name/value pairs separated by semicolons; for example, group=A;login=true which will cause a parameter called custom_group with a value of A and a parameter called custom_login with a value of true to be passed in addition to the other parameters.
+The values of parameters are parsed for placeholders referring to user or context properties (see below).

 A properties file may be used to record server/institution level shared secrets and/or pseudonyms for system files.
 The properties file should be located in the same directory as the basiclti jar file and have the same name but with an extension of .properties.